Main Content

 The GDC promotes data sharing in support of precision medicine in accordance with NIH and NCI policies.
 GDC policies towards data sharing are as follows:

 • Data Sharing Requirement – By submitting data to the GDC, a submitter indicates understanding and agreement that data will be made available to the scientific community at large, according to the data submitter's Genomic Data Sharing Plan, as required.
-The GDC makes somatic mutations of the coding regions open access.
 Controlled access data will be made available to members of the community having the appropriate dbGaP Data Use Certification.
 The GDC will also produce harmonized data (raw and derived) based on the originally submitted data including open access somatic variants.
 NOTE: The GDC will not preserve an exact copy of the originally submitted data; however, the GDC will preserve the original reads and quality scores.
 After data is released, either by submitter request to GDC, or by approval of the Center for Cancer Genomics, harmonized raw and GDC-generated derived data will be made available to the public via the GDC Data Portal and GDC data access tools.
 Whenever possible, GDC generated open access variants are made available for download and analysis through GDC data analysis, visualization, and exploration tools with exceptions having to do with informed consent restrictions.

 • Data Pre-Processing Period – For each project, the GDC will afford a pre-processing period of exclusive data access to submitters and their named collaborators.
 The pre-processing period allows for submitters to perform data cleaning and quality control on initial data, and data revisions prior to data submission and public release into the GDC.
 The pre-processing period may generally last up to six months from the date of data upload followed by data submission into the GDC.